mpetrovich/cypress-scenario-runner/README.md

 Then I should be on "home"
 ```

-Each line in the scenario is called a _step_. `cypress-scenario-runner` works by using a predefined set of reusable step templates:
+Each line in the scenario is called a _step_. `cypress-scenario-runner` works by using a predefined set of reusable step templates, but you can also add your own (see [Customization](#customization)):

 #### Actions